rituals/phongdefo/README.md

 ![screenshot](twist.png)

-Under extreme deformation, the method gives noticeably smoother, more accurate results compared to standard linear deformation, and also houdini's builtin point deform node, which can require tweaking radius/samples to achieve smoothness while being prone to pushing geometry outside the deformed cage.
-Generally useful when using tetrahedral meshes to drive high detail embedded geometry.
+The method is useful when deforming high detail geometry embedded in a tetrahedral mesh.
+Gives noticeably smoother deformation compared to basic linear deformation, and also compares favorably to houdini's builtin point deform node, which can require tweaking radius/samples to achieve smoothness while being more prone to pushing interior geometry outside the deformed tetrahedral mesh.

 ### 2. Installation